 Please visit the Missouri Department of Natural Resource’s Impaired Waters and TMDL website to view EPA approved TMDLs and learn more about this requirement.

 MS4 permittees must submit a TMDL ARAP to the Missouri Department of Natural Resources as soon as practicable but no later than 30 months after the date EPA approves or establishes the TMDL or the effective date of their operating permit, whichever is later.
 The purpose of bacteria TMDL ARAPs developed in the St. Louis area is to address the TMDL wasteload allocation assigned to the MS4 area in the watershed of interest.
 Each ARAP includes a description of procedures and implementation activities used to target known sources of bacteria in the watershed.
 BMPs targeting bacteria are scheduled in a manner which aligns with activities carried out under the St. Louis County Phase II Stormwater Management Plan (as updated) and Project Clear.
 BMP effectiveness is evaluated at scheduled intervals, and those that are found to be ineffective are modified or replaced.

-In compliance with MS4 permit requirements, TMDL ARAPs were developed for seven of the eight bacteria TMDLs mentioned above, all of which have been approved by the Missouri Department of Natural Resources.
-The bacteria TMDL ARAP for Fee Fee Creek, which must be submitted to the Department by April 14, 2023, is under development at this time.
+In compliance with MS4 permit requirements, TMDL ARAPs were developed for each of the eight bacteria TMDLs mentioned above, all of which have been approved by the Missouri Department of Natural Resources.

 If you would like to learn more about bacteria TMDL ARAP implementation in the St. Louis MS4, you may review the approved TMDL ARAPs provided below.